-Seton Hall University offers an accelerated dual degree program leading to a Bachelor's Degree (B.A. or B.S. in Biology, or B.A. in Social and Behavioral Sciences) and a Master of Science in Athletic Training (M.S.A.T.)
+Seton Hall University offers an accelerated dual degree program leading to a Bachelor's Degree (B.A. or B.S. in Biology) and a Master of Science in Athletic Training (M.S.A.T.)
 Degree.
 This five-year (3+2) program offers students an opportunity to study in a traditional liberal arts environment, as well as in a major healthcare environment.

 Why You Need the Master's Degree: Upcoming changes to the AT profession will require new practitioners to have a master's degree.
-Learn more »
+Learn more about the changes »

 B.A. in Biology